Alexandros Zaimis: Re-election as Prime Minister

-Alexandros Zaimis was re-elected as Prime Minister a further five times.
-He was appointed Prime Minister under King Constantine I to succeed Venizelos in October 1915, but resigned a month later when his government failed to receive a vote of confidence.
-In 1917, Zaimis served again as Prime Minister under King Constantine I, while Eleftherios Venizelos led a rival government controlling northern Greece.
+Alexandros Zaimis was re-elected as prime minister a further five times.
+He was appointed prime minister under King Constantine I to succeed Venizelos in October 1915, but resigned a month later when his government failed to receive a vote of confidence.
+In 1917, Zaimis served again as prime minister under King Constantine I, while Eleftherios Venizelos led a rival government controlling northern Greece.
 Under Entente pressure, he resigned in favor of Venizelos in June of the same year.
 During World War I, he was generally supposed to favor neutrality for Greece, but to be personally in favor of the Allies.

-A moderate conservative, he served again as Prime Minister in the Second Hellenic Republic, from 1926 to 1928, in a coalition government of Venizelist and moderate conservatives.
+A moderate conservative, he served again as prime minister in the Second Hellenic Republic, from 1926 to 1928, in a coalition government of Venizelist and moderate conservatives.

 Zaimis was elected the third and last President of the Second Hellenic Republic in 1929.
-He was reelected in 1933.
-However, only two years into his second term, he was thrown out of office by Georgios Kondylis, who abolished the Republic and proclaimed himself regent pending the results of a referendum on restoring the monarchy.
-This referendum resulted in George II being recalled to the throne by almost 98 percent of the vote, an implausibly high total that could have only been obtained through fraud.
+He was reelected in 1934.
+However, only one year into his second term, he was thrown out of office by Georgios Kondylis, who abolished the Republic and proclaimed himself regent pending the results of a referendum on restoring the monarchy.
+This referendum resulted in George II being recalled to the throne by almost 98 percent of the vote, a high total that was obtained because no-monarchist supported the abstension to vote for protest (there was no secrecy of vote).